ripienaar/free-for-dev/README.md

   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month.
   * [MockAPI](https://www.mockapi.io/) — MockAPI is a simple tool that lets you easily mock up APIs, generate custom data, and preform operations on it using RESTful interface.
 MockAPI is meant to be used as a prototyping/testing/learning tool.
 1 project/50 resources per project for free.
   * [Mocki](https://mocki.io) - A tool that lets you create mock GraphQL and REST APIs synced to a GitHub repository.
 Simple REST APIs are free to create and use without signup.
+  * [reqres.in](https://reqres.in) - A Free hosted REST-API ready to respond to your AJAX requests.
   * [microenv.com](https://microenv.com) —  Create fake REST API for developers with possibility to generate code and app in docker container.
   * [News API](https://newsapi.org) — Search news on the web with code, get JSON results.
 Developers get 3,000 queries free each month.
   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.